Islandora/documentation/docs/user-documentation/collections.md

 entity reference field to point to a collection.
 Generally speaking, anything can behave as a collection, and anything with `field_member_of` can be a member of a collection.
 However, collections are 'officially' designated as such by applying the "Collection" taxonomy term to an item's `field_model` field.
 By default, Islandora 8 has a context configured to handle collections by looking for that term.

 !!!
-Tip
+Tip "Collections and Deleting"
     Collections and their members are
-    independent of each other, and removing something from a collection does not delete it.  **Similarly, deleting a
-    collection does not delete its members.**
+    independent of each other, and removing something from a collection does not delete it.  **Similarly, deleting a collection does not delete its members.**

 ## Creating a Collection